On conformal divergences and their population minimizers: Right population minimizers of -conformal divergences

-We now derive the right population minimizers for a general conformal divergence $D_{\varphi, g}$, thus considering $v$-conformal divergences with $v = \mathrm{Id}$.
-Because $g$ admits continuous directional derivatives, so does $D_{\varphi,g} (\bm{x} : \bm{y})$ for its both arguments.
+We now derive the right population minimizers for a conformal divergence $D_{\varphi, g}$, thus considering $v$-conformal divergences with $v = \mathrm{Id}$.
+Because $g$ admits continuous directional derivatives, so does $D_{\varphi,g} (\bm{x} : \bm{y})$ for both its arguments.
 Let us define:

 so that the directional derivative in the right parameter $\mathrm{D}_{\bm{z}} D_{\varphi,g}(\bm{x}:\bm{y}) \defeq \lim_{t\rightarrow 0} \mathrm{D}_{t,\bm{z}} D_{\varphi,g}(\bm{x}:\bm{y})$ exists, for any valid direction $\bm{z}$.
 Define from any ${\mathcal{S}}$ the following averages: